 5.3.5.1.
 The system shall aim to detect the applicable system boundaries when DCAS or a feature of DCAS is in ‘on’ mode.
-If the system identifies that the system or feature boundary is exceeded, [it the system or the applicable feature] shall transition into ‘stand-by’ mode, [with the exception of the driver unavailability response,] and immediately notify the driver in accordance to the strategies described by the manufacturer as outlined in paragraph 5.3.5.2. and according to the HMI requirements defined in paragraph 5.5.4.1.
+If the system identifies that the system or feature boundary is exceeded, it the system or the applicable feature shall transition into ‘stand-by’ mode, [with the exception of the driver unavailability response,] and immediately notify the driver in accordance to the strategies described by the manufacturer as outlined in paragraph 5.3.5.2. and according to the HMI requirements defined in paragraph 5.5.4.1.

 [If the driver is detected to be disengaged whilst the system is transitioning into ‘stand-by’ mode, the system shall continue providing lateral and longitudinal assistance to the extent possible as outlined in the safety concept of the vehicle manufacturer and the driver state monitoring system shall continue to monitor driver disengagement until the driver is motorically and visually reengaged.
 The system shall initiate a driver unavailability response at the latest 10 seconds after leaving the system boundary, if the driver remains motorically disengaged.]
 The system shall terminate assistance to the driver provided by the affected feature or the system in a controllable way.
 The assistance termination strategy shall be described by the vehicle manufacturer and assessed according to Annex 3.